leobut/geocachingUtils/README.md

 ##How to run this extension
+Note: This is only needed if you want to run the extension directly from your local filesystem.
+The extension will be published to the chrome extension store as soon as there are _enough_ features implemented.

 1. Before you run the extension, fill in your Google API key in file source/js/script.js
 2. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)
 3. Click the "Load unpacked extension..." button